 Whenever you are going outdoors, you should always apply a good-quality bug spray that contains DEET.
 However, to specifically prevent ticks, Mhairi recommends wearing clothing that has been pre-treated with a bug-repellent called permethrin.

 Another easy way to reduce your risk of picking up an unwelcome hitchhiker is to stay on designated trails in natural areas.
 If you’re hiking with family, friends or your dog, make sure that they too are staying on designated trails.
 If Fido gallops through the off-trail vegetation, he could pick up ticks that may then crawl onto you later.

-“The maintenance staff do their best to keep trails clean and accessible, thereby reducing contact between you and any vegetation that may be carrying ticks,” said Mhairi.
+“Our field staff do their best to keep trails clean and accessible, thereby reducing contact between you and any vegetation that may be carrying ticks,” said Mhairi.